 ASBMB publishes the Australian Biochemist, a scientific, educational and informative magazine, three times a year.
 The Australian Biochemist is full of useful information to keep members up-to-date with relevant scientific and topical news in Australia and abroad.

 ASBMB is involved in a range of activities which include supporting Special Interest Groups (SIGs); sponsoring symposia, workshops, conferences (through SIGs and State Branches); and school science competitions.
-The Society sends representatives to Science Meets Parliament Day to put forward the opinions of its constituents to Federal politicians in Canberra.
-See the News from the States 2018 report to find out about our state-based activities.
+See the News from the States 2019 report to find out about our state-based activities.
 ASBMB is a member of Science & Technology Australia, which provides our members with a range of benefits.

 The Society aims to advance the science and profession of both biochemistry and molecular biology by the maintenance of standards in the practice, research and teaching of these sciences by: